 - Warning triangle

-- Winter tyres and snow chains if you’re driving between 1st November to 1st April.
+- Winter tyres and snow chains if you drive between 1st November and 1st April.

-- Driving in Serbia requires adjusting the beam pattern to suit driving on the right so that the dipped beam doesn’t dazzle oncoming drivers.
+- If you drive in Serbia with a right-hand-drive car, you may need to adjust the beam pattern to suit driving on the right so that the dipped beam doesn’t dazzle oncoming drivers.
 You can purchase inexpensive beam deflectors to adjust the beam.

 - Main headlights or dipped headlights must be on during day and night